bmartine24/general_protocols/Phosphate_Assay.md

 # Phosphate Assay
+Murphy and Riley (1962) A Modified Single Solution Method for the Determination of Phosphate in Natural Waters.
+Analytica Chimica Acta 27(1962)31-36.
 ### Materials
 * 15 mL centrifuge tubes (10 for standard curve + # of samples)
 * Pipettes and tips